DESPITE THE CHALLENGES, BLACK WOMEN SMALL BUSINESSES THRIVE DURING THE HOLIDAYS IN HARTFORD - BOCETO MEDIA

 Nicola Poplin – Pop’s Famous Guac

-Small businesses also "believe the labor shortage, high business taxes, the state's high cost of living, workplace mandates and compliance costs, and the uncertainty of legislative decision-making are the greatest barriers to growth in Connecticut."
+Small businesses also cite several significant barriers to growth in Connecticut, including the ongoing labor shortage, high business taxes, the state's high cost of living, workplace mandates and compliance costs, and the uncertainty surrounding legislative decisions.

 Source: Marcum accountant & advisors 2021

-To learn more about resources for minority small businesses in Connecticut, visit PortalCT.gov
+To learn more about resources available for minority-owned small businesses in Connecticut, visit PortalCT.gov.

 ¿Sabes de algo interesante?
 Envíame un correo bocetomediamc@gmail.com